prettyirrelevant/gistrunner/README.md

 You can use the API directly to run arbitrary code snippets.
 See the [API docs](#run-code) below for more details.

 ### 📦 Chrome Extension
-🆕 The browser extension is coming soon!
+🆕 The browser extension is coming soon(pending Chrome Webstore review)!
 Check back for the download link.

 🤔 In the meantime, you can load it manually: